home-assistant/home-assistant.io/source/_components/media_player.samsungtv.markdown

 Currently the ability to select a source is not implemented.

-There's currently a [known issue](https://github.com/home-assistant/home-assistant/issues/2098) with some TV's receiving a *Key press UP* that can interrupt certain applications.
+There's currently a [known issue](https://github.com/home-assistant/home-assistant/issues/2098) with some TVs receiving a *Key press UP* that can interrupt certain applications.